nadirabid/exercise_parser/README.md

 #### Done

+- [x] Start iOS project: basic element it should have:
 - [x] Workout POST handler should create reference to "resolved exercise" after parsing the raw exercise string out
   - [x] Filter out ExerciseDictionary results with too low results
 - [x] Create an exponential multiplier for "related searches" ranks.
 Modelled by eyeballing a small amount test data.